Daniel Gillies: Personal life

 Gillies married American actress Rachael Leigh Cook on 8 August 2004.
-Together they have a daughter, Charlotte, born in September 2013, and a son, Theodore, born in April 2015.
-In an interview in 2017, he revealed he pursued a vasectomy to prevent a third child from being brought into the family citing concerns about his age and energy levels, saying, "I want to be able to give these two my love and my attention and my care.
+Together they have a daughter, born in September 2013, and a son, born in April 2015.
+In an interview in 2017, Gillies revealed that he would undergo a vasectomy to prevent further births, citing concerns about his age and energy levels.
+He stated: "I want to be able to give these two my love and my attention and my care.
 I would like to stop now."

 On 13 June 2019, both Cook and Gillies announced on Instagram that they mutually decided to separate and they also said that they wanted it to be as discreet as possible for the sake of their kids.
 On 10 July 2020 Gillies filed for divorce from Cook.
 Their divorce was finalized on 10 March 2021.

+Since 2021, Gillies has been in a relationship with cellist Julia Misaki.